 Most knives will be in good enough condition to use the abrasives included with the Drawsharp.
 But for those which require more aggressive material removal (removing knicks or severely blunted edges) or for those who may not want to grind their knife, we offer a rehab kit with medium and coarse diamond abrasives.
 The kit includes two sleeves and two each of coarse and medium diamond pads.

 Each Drawsharp comes with ten abrasive paper pads.
-These should last for dozens of sharpening sessions.
-To order a refill kit of ten replacement pads.
+These should last for dozens of sharpening sessions, but you may eventually use these up.
+Each refill kit comes with 10 replacement abrasive paper pads.